flatironinstitute/sciware/44_SummerIntro/1-claude.md

 # Introduction and Computing Learning Goals

-## Who We Are
+## Who We Are: Sciware

-### Sciware is a grassroots, scientific software learning community at Flatiron Institute
+- Sciware is a grassroots, scientific software learning community at Flatiron Institute
-### We're here to help!
+-  We're here to help!
 Our goals are:
   - to help you setup and learn the computing tools you need to do your summer work, and
   - to help you build fundamental computing skills (terminal, VS Code, git/GitHub, Python project setup, etc).
-### These will be useful in any kind of computing career, academic or not!
+-  These will be useful in any kind of computing career, academic or not!

 ## Summer Learning Goals